JeremyLinGit/simple_slam/README.md

 # simple_slam
 A simple ROS slam code without optimization system : Ubuntu 18.04 / ROS melodic
-It's the easiest and simplest slam project without any loop closure or optimization.
+It's the easiest and simplest slam project
 Pros: The conputation is very little
 Cons: might get lost or have drift when too much noise.
 You could check out Gmapping or Hector slam if you are interested in more sophisticated ones.